mvcds/hubi/ROADMAP.md

 - [ ] Improve look and feel of html: at the moment only the html is generated, and it is ugly
 - [ ] Add some functionality to the html: it would be nice to have a search, to use name anchors, sorting, prioritizing, etc
 - [ ] Allow to inject its own pug, css and/or js: so it is more custumable

+## Joi Translator

+Help wanted!

+- [ ] Allow to wrap schema into an Joi.Object(): so the exported object is already a Joi object

 ## Future releases may have